Oatmeal Coconut Cookies with Raisins and Walnuts

 Oatmeal coconut cookies on a baking sheet.

-These cookies will be fairly thin and flat with a chewy center, not like a traditional oatmeal cookie.
+These cookies bake up fairly thin and flat with a chewy center, not like a thick bakery-style oatmeal cookie.

 Don’t Forget!